 The dead children were taken to the main hall of the theatre where they were lined up in neat rows as distraught relatives rushed to it from all around to begin an identification process that was so painful many parents recognising a scarf or a piece of clothing could not bear to look upon a deceased child they thought might be their own.

 A Relief Fund was established to pay for the many funerals that took place over the following weeks as the city of Sunderland was plunged into deep mourning.

 Queen Victoria personally donated £50 to the fund and sent a letter of condolence to the families in which she quoted from the Bible (Luke 18:16):

 “Suffer little children to come unto me, and forbid them not; such is the Kingdom of God.”

 Many of the parents had the letter read out at their child’s funeral.

-The Court of Inquiry following the tragedy, despite the great public outrage, did not hold anyone to blame for the tragedy but it did recommend that all public venues be fitted with outward opening emergency exits that must remain unlocked whilst the venue was in use.
+The Court of Inquiry following the tragedy, despite the great public outrage, did not hold anyone to have been responsible but did recommend that all public venues be fitted with outward opening emergency exits that must remain unlocked whilst the venue was in use.
 This resulted in the invention of the push bar operated door.

 The Victoria Hall Tragedy remains the worst of its kind in British history and a memorial to its victims now stands in Sunderland’s Mowbray Park.